Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Underground Muons

 \subsection{Muon Bundles}

 Underground muons arrive either as single events or in bundles (multiplicity greater than one), with the relative contributions of each providing sensitivity to both the energy and composition of the primary cosmic rays in the atmosphere \cite{Petkov:2011tda}.
 The muon multiplicity distribution has been extensively investigated in deep underground laboratories, where single-muon events account for approximately \SI{94}-\SI{97}{\%} of the total flux \cite{macro_bundle, macro_bundle2, frejus_bundle, lvd_bundle, soudan_bundle, bust_bundle}.
 In contrast, far fewer measurements exist at shallower depths relevant to facilities such as CURIE.
-The limited studies available in the \SI{100}-\SI{300} m.w.e.\ range indicate that the single-muon fraction increases to $\gtrsim$ \SI{97}{\%} \cite{Tcaciuc:2006zz, emma_bundle, Shtejer_2016}.
+The limited studies available in the \SI{100}-\SI{320} m.w.e.\ range indicate that the single-muon fraction increases to $\gtrsim$ \SI{97}{\%} \cite{Tcaciuc:2006zz, emma_bundle, Shtejer_2016}.

+To quantify the potential influence of these rare multi-muon events on secondary particle production, we adopted the multiplicity fractions reported by Tcaciuc \textit{et al.}~\cite{Tcaciuc:2006zz}, whose measurement depth ($\sim$ \SI{320} m.w.e.) is closest to that of CURIE.
+Using these fractions, we performed an approximate numerical study in which simulated events were randomly reassigned to multiplicity classes (\textit{M} = 1–4) and their secondary yields scaled accordingly; in all cases, the resulting shifts in particle fluxes were found to be small, at the level of $\lesssim$ 0.5\%.
 Based on this, and for simplicity, we treat muons as statistically uncorrelated and consider only single-muon events in the present work.